 Member-designated beneficiaries receive any death benefits payable in the event of the member’s death (unless pre-empted by statute).
 A beneficiary can be your spouse/ registered domestic partner, minor child, or any other person.
 You may designate multiple beneficiaries.
 It is important to keep beneficiary designations current to ensure timely payments to the beneficiary named and on file with ACERA at the time of your death.
 Review our death benefits page for information on which benefits different beneficiaries may be eligible for.

-Active members may change their beneficiaries at any time.
+Active and deferred members may change their beneficiaries at any time.
 All beneficiary changes must be made in writing; changes cannot be made over the phone.
 To change your beneficiary(ies), complete the ACERA Active or Deferred Member Beneficiary Designation Form.

 Retired members should consult Protecting Your ACERA Beneficiaries.

 How to Ensure Your Loved Ones Are Supported